seahyinghang8/asst3/cloud_readme.md

   4. Build and run the starter code as indicated by the assignment handout. __Note:__ you need to change  REF_LIB in the MakeFile's so that it points to the cloud reference binary.

+For those working in teams, it's possible for both students to use the same virtual machine.
+First, only one of you should create the VM instance following the instructions above.
+Then, follow the instructions here https://cloud.google.com/iam/docs/granting-changing-revoking-access to grant access to your partner.

+If you're confused about any of the steps, having problems with setting up your account or have any additional questions, reach us out on Piazza!

 __Please Don't Forget to SHUT DOWN your instances when you're done with your work for the day!__